Hospitals, Providers, and Insurers Are Not One Coordinated System

 Bottom line

 No one actor protects the whole picture.
 After a crash, treatment can be medically necessary while the financial system remains fragmented and adversarial.
-The patient must keep track of the separate players, separate bills, and separate rights.
+The patient must track the separate players, separate bills, separate rights, and separate risks.

 About this page